erincatto/box2c/docs/simulation.md

 jointDef.dampingRatio = 0.5f;
 ```

-Think of the frequency as the frequency of a harmonic oscillator (like a
+The hertz is the frequency of a [harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator) (like a
 guitar string).
-The frequency is specified in Hertz.
 Typically the frequency
 should be less than a half the frequency of the time step.
 So if you are using
 a 60Hz time step, the frequency of the distance joint should be less than 30Hz.
 The reason is related to the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).

 The damping ratio controls how fast the oscillations dissipate.
 A damping
 ratio of one is [critical damping](https://en.wikipedia.org/wiki/Damping) and prevents
-oscilation.
+oscillation.

 It is also possible to define a minimum and maximum length for the distance joint.
 You can even motorize the distance joint to adjust its length dynamically.